AliTopal89/practicego/README.md

 With import `"fmt"` we are importing a package which contains the Println function that we use to print.

+an argument of type string - means "an array, where every element inside of it is at least a String, which we will name arguments".

 ```go
 func Hello(name string, language string) string {